cs2952x-stock-prediction/simclr-financial-embedding/README.md

 # simclr-financial-embedding

+## TODO List

+Small/short-term pipline fixes:

+- check that files are not overwritten and force is used correctly
+- make sure destination folders are created if they down exist
+- parsimony between config/arg parameter names
+- every argparse should include a description

+Longer term:

+- create dataset for large data (only loads some files in memory at a time)
+- create polygon
+- set up grid search

 ## Getting Started

 **Note:** Most of the python scripts described below should have the desired default settings/configurations (so they can be run without arguments).